tip-of-the-week/cpp/README.md

 ### Tips

+* [[337]](https://github.com/QuantlabFinancial/cpp_tip_of_the_week/blob/master/tips/337.md) - Did you know that run-time dispatching over type-list can be implemented many different ways?
 * [[336]](https://github.com/QuantlabFinancial/cpp_tip_of_the_week/blob/master/tips/336.md) - Did you know about `gnu::vector_size` extension?
 * [[335]](https://github.com/QuantlabFinancial/cpp_tip_of_the_week/blob/master/tips/335.md) - Did you know that you can simplify `boost.mp11` API with DSL?
 * [[334]](https://github.com/QuantlabFinancial/cpp_tip_of_the_week/blob/master/tips/334.md) - Did you know that C++23 added `std::invoke_r`?